The energy of transformation and rebirth

 This means we have not had much time to study its astrological effects.
 This is worth keeping in mind, as descriptions of Pluto often tend to be quite dramatic.
 (Learn more about where it all began in The origins of astrology.)

-Pluto moves very slowly through the zodiac, taking 248 years to complete a full cycle and remaining in each sign for 15-35 years.
+Pluto moves very slowly through the zodiac and remains in each zodiac sign for 15-35 years.
 Named after the Greek god Pluto – a somewhat more positive version of Hades, the ruler of the underworld – the planet’s energy is associated with hidden forces and transformations.

 Our senses allow us to function in this reality, but they capture only a small fraction of what is happening around us.
 We are actually immersed in an ocean of electromagnetic radiation, of which visible light makes up less than 1 percent.
 We are thus bombarded by information without even being aware of it.